 Founded in Vancouver, BC in 2016, Peripheral Review is a platform for documenting and expanding the emerging and under-represented Canadian art scene, as well as enabling access for emerging writers by encouraging expanded and accessible critical dialogue.

-Peripheral vision is a component of our eyesight that occurs outside the very center of the gaze.
+Peripheral vision is a component of our eyesight that occurs outside the very centre of the gaze.
 Stare at something in front of you and without moving your eye, see how much of the surrounding scene you are able to discern.
 In humans, our peripheral vision is weak; therefore we tend to mainly rely on our foveal (or central) vision.
 Despite our limited abilities with the peripheral line of sight, the loss of the fringes results in a condition aptly named tunnel vision: in which what is seen is only what is directly in front of you.

 There are elements of peripheral vision that are stronger than central vision.
 In the eye concentrated away from the retina, light-sensitive rod cells are more adept at perceiving light—an instance of this occurs when one looks through a telescope at the night sky.
 The peripherals are capable of observing faint stars that a direct gaze would otherwise miss.
 It is thus important for an optimal viewing experience that the entire eye is used, not only what is seen through the foveal.